Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 The bot will fetch the user's language preference from their phone and Facebook account's language settings option.
 If the user has un-supported language, then English will be used.

-[Wit](https://wit.ai) is used as an NLP agent to handle user's messages.
-To train our bot in more languages we need to train the Wit model and add the access token of it in .env file.
+[Wit.ai](https://wit.ai) is used as an NLP agent to handle user's messages.
+To train our bot in more languages we need to train the Wit.ai models and add the access tokens in .env file.

 ## Requirements
 - Ruby